Need a Studio? Things to Consider when Renting Space for Art

-Make sure to find out whether these are included in the rent, as this can make a huge difference in regards affordability.
+Make sure to find out whether these are included in the rent, as this can make a huge difference in regards to affordability.
 Are utilities shared with multiple tenants?
-Are you only responsible for the utilities you use and billed later or is there a flat fee up front?
+Are you only responsible for the utilities you use and billed later or is there a flat fee upfront?

-For short-term rentals you have a good chance of getting this back.
+For short-term rentals, you have a good chance of getting back your security deposit.
 For most rentals, you can't secure them without some sort of deposit - booking farther in the future may allow you to put down a little less and pay over time.

 Do you have to hire a janitor?
 Do you have to pay into waste management costs?
 Is there a manually-operated, freight elevator with irregular hours that may mean you have to pay overtime?
-(Inspired by a true story.)
+(This one is inspired by a true story.)

 Location, Location, Location